MSN Forensic Nursing

 This broad-based forensic curriculum allows students to apply advanced practice knowledge, in order to have an impact on care in a wide variety of settings.
 Our graduates function not only as practitioners in forensic nursing but also as leaders in this emerging specialty area.
 They are creating hospital-based programs, designing educational curricula and helping to enact new policy initiative at the local, state and national levels.

-The program is offered in collaboration with the Cyril H. Wecht Institute of Forensic Science and Law in the School of Law at Duquesne University.
+The program is offered in collaboration with the Cyril H. Wecht Institute of Forensic Science and Law in the Bayer School of Natural and Environmental Sciences at Duquesne University.

 Degree requirements may be completed on a full-time (six credits per semester) or part-time basis.
 After being accepted for admission to the MSN program, each student is assigned a faculty mentor who will assist the student in completion of a Program Plan.
 Students have up to five years to complete the program.